Prounckk/eremeev/content/posts/github-copilot-my-experience.md

 date = "2022-12-22"
 author = "prounckk"
 tags = ["Copilot","github","autocompleation"]
-keywords = ["github", "coding", "autocompleation", "copilot", "chatGPT", "Tabnine"] description = "What is GitHub Copilot?
-How can it help, and what are the alternatives?
-What is the funcy chatGPT?
+keywords = ["github", "coding", "autocompleation", "copilot", "chatGPT", "Tabnine","AI"] description = "What is GitHub Copilot?
+How can it help and what are the alternatives?
+What is the fancy chatGPT?
 Can AI take my job?" showFullContent = false
 +++